EnthusiastNT/PHP-mini-website-framework/README.md

 # PHP-mini-website-framework
-So far, there are only a few simple PHP functions.
-More coming soon...

-I'm developing this framework for a small, private website:
+I developed this framework for a small, private website:
+ - easy database wrapper (with bind)
+ - secure register/login interface, with throttling
- - free sources (MIT), no dependencies
+ - free source code (MIT), no other dependencies
- - full control over the presentation (no libraries)
+ - full control over the presentation (no libraries, .css included)
  - no tracking of external downloads (fonts, .js)
- - easy database wrapper
- - secure login and user moderation

 I hope I can set up a server specifically for testing this framework in the near future.